What Is the Cleveland Cavs' Starting Lineup?

 Mitchell was the Cavaliers’ marquee acquisition before the 2022–23 season, costing the team multiple future first-round picks as they outbid the New York Knicks to land him.
 He serves as the primary option in the offense and is the player who makes it click.
 Ranking among the NBA’s top talents, Mitchell has been central to the team’s success and remains vital to their championship aspirations.

-Small Forward De’Andre Hunter
+Small Forward Jaylon Tyson

 Power Forward Evan Mobley

 Mobley won Defensive Player of the Year last season and is once again near the top of the odds boards at most Ohio sportsbooks.
 The 24-year-old has proven himself as a dynamic two-way talent, and his rim-protecting presence alongside Jarrett Allen makes the Cavaliers a challenging matchup for any opponent this season.
+Mobley is expected to be out for 2-4 weeks with a calf strain.

 Center Jarrett Allen